sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_03.rst

 This will always give you a larger number than η², which the cynic in me suspects accounts for the popularity of partial η².
 And once again you get a number between 0 and 1, where 0 represents no effect.
-However, it’s slightly trickier to interpret what a large partial η² value means.
-In particular, you can’t actually compare the partial η² values across terms!
+However, it is slightly trickier to interpret what a large partial η² value means.
+In particular, you can not actually compare the partial η² values across terms!
 Suppose, for instance, there is no within-groups variability at all: if so, SS\ :sub:`R` = 0.
 What that means is that *every* term has a partial η² value of 1.
-But that doesn’t mean that all terms in your model are equally important, or indeed that they are equally large.
+But that does not mean that all terms in your model are equally important, or indeed that they are equally large.
 All it mean is that all terms in your model have effect sizes that are large *relative to the residual variation*.
 It is not comparable across terms.

-To see what I mean by this, it’s useful to see a concrete example.
+To see what I mean by this, it is useful to see a concrete example.
-First, let’s have a look at the effect sizes for the original ANOVA without the interaction term, from :numref:`fig-factorialanova3`:
+First, let us have a look at the effect sizes for the original ANOVA without the interaction term, from :numref:`fig-factorialanova3`:

 .. code-block:: text